Andean Aid is led by a U.S. board of directors, an NGO in Cucuta, Colombia,

 Andean Aid operates in partnership with an NGO (non-governmental organization) in Cucuta, Colombia, known as NGO Una Sonrisa Para Todos, or “One Smile for Everyone.”

-Like their Venezuelan counterparts at Asociaion Civil Una Sonrisa Para Todos in Rubio, the directors of the NGO in Cucuta provide operational oversight and guidance for our Help & Hope Centers in Colombia, and advise the US-based Board of Trustees on the status of the children and the operations at each Center, as well as the potential for new Centers.
+Like its Venezuelan counterpart at Asociaion Civil Una Sonrisa Para Todos in Rubio, directors of the NGO in Cucuta provide operational oversight and guidance for our Help & Hope Centers in Colombia, and advise the US-based Board of Directors on the status of the children and the operations at each Center, as well as the potential for new Centers.

 Santiago Centeno, President

 CIVIL ASSOCIATION, RUBIO, VENEZUELA